-Alginate was dissolved in double-distilled water; Modified alginate concentration in the gel was 1.5% wt/vol. A calcium source in the form of a pre-prepared 40mM CaCO3 solution was introduced next, followed by a fresh GDL solution.
+Alginate was dissolved in double-distilled water; modified alginate concentration in the gel was 1.5% wt/vol. A calcium source in the form of a pre-prepared 40mM CaCO3 solution was introduced next, followed by a fresh GDL solution.
 GDL induces the slow release of calcium ions from the CaCO3 complex, allowing the gelling of the alginate solution.
 The Ca2+: GDL molar ratio was 1:1.
-Rheology and SAXS measurements were done at least 12 h after GDL addition, to allow for the alginate solution to gel completely (32).
+Rheology and SAXS measurements were done at least 12 h after GDL addition, to allow for the alginate solution to gel completely.32

 Small angle X-ray scattering (SAXS)

 Small angle X-ray scattering patterns of the polymer solutions and hydrogels were obtained with a SAXSLAB GANESHA 300-XL.
 CuKα radiation was generated by a Genix 3D Cu-source with an integrated monochromator, 3-pinhole collimation and a two-dimensional Pilatus 300 K detector.
 The scattering intensity q was recorded at a range of 0.012 < q < 3 Å-1 (corresponding to lengths of 10–800 Å).
 Measurements were performed under vacuum at ambient temperature.
 The scattering curves were corrected for counting time and sample absorption.
 Hydrogel specimens were placed in stainless steel sample cells with entrance and exit windows made of mica.
-Data analysis was based on fitting the scattering curve to an appropriate model by software provided by NIST (NIST SANS analysis version 7.0 on IGOR) (33) and model plot (34).
+Data analysis was based on fitting the scattering curve to an appropriate model by software provided by NIST (NIST SANS analysis version 7.0 on IGOR)33 and model plot.34

 Rheology

 The dynamic viscoelastic properties of the modified alginate gel samples were characterized by determining the frequency dependence of the storage and loss moduli, G'(ω) and G''(ω) at T=250C after inducing the gelation.
 Measurements were carried out with a Reologica StressTech HR stress-controlled rheometer equipped with an extended temperature cell for temperature control and stainless steel parallel plate (d=40 mm).
-The samples were allowed to equilibrate at room temperature for at least twelve hours before the rheological tests were performed.
+The samples were allowed to equilibrate at room temperature for at least 12 h before the rheological tests were performed.

 Release studies and VEGF analysis by Enzyme Linked Immuno-Sorbent Assay (ELISA)

-Vascular endothelial growth factor (VEGF) 1*10-4% w/v was added to the modified alginate solutions before the addition of the cross-linking agents.
+VEGF 1*10-4% w/v was added to the modified alginate solutions before the addition of the cross-linking agents.

-Modified alginate gels containing VEGF were placed in Dulbecco’s modified eagle medium (DMEM) with 0.1% w/v bovine serum albumin (BSA) (pH 7.2) and incubated on an incubator at 370C.
-The supernatant was collected and replaced by fresh DMEM with 0.1% BSA, at scheduled time points and kept frozen at -800C until all samples were collected and the amount VEGF in releasing media was determined by an Enzyme-Linked Immune-Sorbent Assay (ELISA).
-ELISA was performed, following the manufacturer's instructions (Human VEGF165 Standard ABTS ELISA Development Kit, ABTS ELISA Buffer Kit, Peprotech Ltd).
+Modified alginate gels containing VEGF were placed in Dulbecco’s modified eagle medium (DMEM) with 0.1% w/v bovine serum albumin (BSA, pH 7.2) and incubated on an incubator at 370C.
+The supernatant was collected and replaced by fresh DMEM with 0.1% BSA at scheduled time points and kept frozen at –800C until all samples were collected and the amount of VEGF in releasing media was determined by an ELISA.
+The ELISA was performed following the manufacturer’s instructions (Human VEGF165 Standard ABTS ELISA Development Kit, ABTS ELISA Buffer Kit, Peprotech Ltd.).

 Results and discussion